0xlua/dotfiles/README.md

 This is my VPS hosted by Hetzner.
 It runs services I want to access no matter where I am.

-While `galileo` does run NixOS, it is currently not included in this flake.
-I want to clean up a bit, before I do so.

 ## About

 I like the Nord color scheme and use it basically everywhere.
 My preferred shell is fish together with the starship prompt.
 On desktops I use alacritty as the terminal emulator.
 Helix is my main text editor.